 There are many ways to use social media in order to help your store, beyond simply sharing your content and interacting with your target audience.
-While adding social sharing buttons to your product pages is a good start, there are others ways social media can help drive traffic to your store.
+While adding social sharing buttons to your product pages using a WordPress social media plugin is a good start, there are others ways social media can help drive traffic to your store.

 Rewarding your visitors with a discount whenever they share your content with their followers, is one way to gain more exposure on social media.
 Easy Digital Downloads users can make use of the Social Discounts extension, which automatically activates a discount whenever a customer shares one of your posts, pages, or products on social media.
 If your store is powered by WooCommerce, then you can use the similar Social Share Discount Coupon extension.

 Another option is to make use of enhanced social media posts, such as Twitter Cards and Pinterest Rich Pins.
 These upgraded social media posts can include product information, such as live pricing details, and even buy now buttons.
 This makes it much easier for your products to generate sales when they are shared socially.

 One option for enabling features like Twitter Cards and Pinterest Product Pins for your e-commerce store is the commercial WPSSO plugin.
 You could even go as far as experimenting with displaying your WooCommerce-powered store on your Facebook page.

 Content marketing has been a popular buzzword for a while, and for good reason.
 Having a blog on your online store, where you can offer high-value, free content to your target audience is a great way to drive traffic from the search engines and social media.